XimeraProject/ximeraFirstSteps/README.md

-This repository contains a small Ximera demo course and instructions to deploy it, to get you started as a new Ximera user.
+This repository will help get you started as a new Ximera author.
+It contains a small Ximera demo course and instructions to deploy it both locally and to public servers.
-This Readme shows how to use a Github Codespace to play around with Ximera, edit your first Ximera course, and test a personal online version of it.
+We'll teach you how to use a Github Codespace to play around with Ximera, edit your first Ximera course, and test a personal online version of it.

 Demo versions of this repo are published as: